Premiere Pro vs DaVinci Resolve

 Frequently Asked Questions

-Should I learn both Premiere and Resolve?
+Does RedSketch teach both Premiere Pro and DaVinci Resolve?

 Conclusion